aFarkas/lazysizes/README.md

 5. **Extendable**: It provides JS and CSS hooks to extend lazysizes with any kind of lazy loading, lazy instantiation, in view callbacks or effects (see also the [available plugins/snippets](#plugins)).
 6. **Intelligent prefetch/Intelligent resource prioritization**: lazysizes prefetches/preloads near the view assets to improve user experience, but only while the browser network is idling (see also ``expand``, ``expFactor`` and ``loadMode`` options).
 This way in view elements are loaded faster and near of view images are preloaded lazily before they come into view.
 7. **Lightweight, but mature solution**: lazysizes has the right balance between a lightweight and a fast, reliable solution
 8. **SEO improved**: lazysizes does not hide images/assets from google.
-No matter what markup pattern you use!
+No matter what markup pattern you use.

 ##More about the API
 **lazysizes** comes with a simple markup and JS API.
 Normally you will only need to use the markup API.